ska-telescope/ska-tango-testing/docs/src/guide/index.rst

 three groups.

 1. Support for setting up test harnesses.
-2. Support for asserting on asynchronous behavior, such as the receipt of Tango change events.
+2. Support for asserting on asynchronous behaviour, such as the receipt of Tango change events.
 3. Support for capturing change events from tango devices in a integration test environment, and then